 If you really can’t find the right combination of products and skincare, then try these tips.
 Mix a little primer with your foundation and then try to apply them together.
 The blend will make it adhere to your prepared skin much better, helping it hold instead of cake.
 Before blending in any foundation, cover the area with your palm and allow it to warm up slightly.
 The heat lets your foundation blend much better.

-Preventing caking with powder foundation
+Preventing caking with your favorite powder foundation

 If you are using a mineral powder or refuse to stop using a trusted standard powder, make sure you’re applying it right.
 Cleanse and moisturize the skin, allowing your moisturizer to be absorbed completely before applying your powder with a brush or applicator.